-In my undergraduate teaching class, one of the most common query of students is; “Why do people with sickle cell anemia not get malaria”?
+In my undergraduate teaching class, one of the most common queries of student is; “People with sickle cell anemia is protected against malaria”?

 The above query is only partially right because: